 Music is one of the strengths of Quainton Hall School.

 Classes from Pre-Prep to P6 have weekly music lessons in which the children can sing and learn to use musical instruments.
-Children in PP2 learn to play the recorder and from that year onwards children can opt to have instrumental lessons.
+Children in Year 2 learn to play the recorder and from that year onwards children can opt to have instrumental lessons.
 The school offers tuition on all orchestral and band instruments, as well as drums, guitar and piano.

 Visiting music teachers are highly qualified, with several playing in leading London orchestras and shows.
 ABRSM examinations are held at school once a year and several children have reached Grade 6, 7 and 8 by the time they leave the school.
-A number of P8 children have gained scholarships and awards to senior schools, including Harrow, Merchant Taylors’ and John Lyon School.
+A number of Year 8 children have gained scholarships and awards to senior schools, including Harrow, Merchant Taylors’ and John Lyon School.

 Extra-curricular opportunities for music making include: